 Individual economic and social interests.

-Non-specificity and multitude of meanings of nutrition science is a perfect fertile ground for development of dietary myths.
-And they are the reason we suffocate in wrong dietary information.
+Non-specificity and multitude of interpretations of nutrition science is a perfect fertile ground for development of dietary myths.
+And they are the reason we suffocate in false dietary information.

 Why do we refuse to believe in bulls**t?

 It's all around us.
 I won't be exaggerating much if I say that the general public notion of diet is based on dietary myths, and not verified facts.

 Who cares if we believe the lies if they do us no harm?

 Except they do.

 In the best case scenario, practice based on the myth won't have a direct negative effect on your physical or mental health.
 If you eat more or less carbs, it doesn’t matter.
 Also, it won’t cause any undesired stress, nor effect negatively on your mental health.

 In the worst case scenario, practice based on the myth will have a direct negative effect on your health, be it physical or mental.
 Eat only raw food and you won't ingest all the necessary nutrients, you'll have a higher risk of food poisoning, and this diet will leave you feeling miserable.
 Seriously, who actually looks forward to going back to the times before fire and hunting tools were invented?

 Between the best and worst case scenario, there are many sub-optimal cases where most mythological practices hide.